jay86cn/techui-react-lite/README.md

 - **🛸Free Development Unlimited**

-   Using popular technology stacks such as vite and vue3, by calling self-developed components and chart components, it can be quickly deployed and launched without too much tedious development process, which greatly shortens the development cycle.
+   Using popular technology stacks such as vite and react, by calling self-developed components and chart components, it can be quickly deployed and launched without too much tedious development process, which greatly shortens the development cycle.
 It has truly achieved free development at the source code level.

 - **📊Enterprise Splicing Screen**